310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% bubble Kanata %}
 yes. because i *was* disinterested~

-i simply watched it all float by, as if it was a story of a distant world… just like a manga.
+i simply watched it all float by, as if it was a [story] of a distant world… just like a [manga].

-but, doing that was wrong, and i realized how lonely it was… that is why i have been working hard lately.
+but, doing that was [wrong], and i realized how lonely it was… that is why i have been working hard lately.
 {% endbubble %}

 {% bubble Kuro %}